Lectures on piecewise distance-preserving maps: Polyhedral spaces

 A metric space $X$ is called a \emph{topological polytope} if there is a simplicial complex $\mathcal{K}$ and a homeomorphism $f\:|\mathcal{K}|\to X$.
-In this case the complex $\mathcal{K}$ and the homeomorphism are called a \emph{triangulation} \footnote{The term is a bit misleading, as a triangulation may contain simplices of dimension larger than $2$.} of $X$.
-The images of simplicies of $\mathcal{K}$ in $X$ will be called the simplices of the triangulation\footnote{Since the image of straight lines under a homeomorphism are curves, the simplices in a topological polytope may not ``look like" Euclidean simplices.}.
+In this case, the complex $\mathcal{K}$ together with the homeomorphism is called a \emph{triangulation} \footnote{The term is a bit misleading, as a triangulation may contain simplices of dimension larger than $2$.} of~$X$.
+The images of simplices of $\mathcal{K}$ in $X$ will be called the simplices of the triangulation\footnote{Since the images of straight lines under a homeomorphism are curves, the simplices in a topological polytope may not ``look like'' Euclidean simplices.}.

 \begin{thm}{Definition} A length space $P$ is called a \emph{polyhedral space} if it admits a triangulation such that each simplex in $P$ is isometric to a simplex in Euclidean space. \end{thm}